nbdc-datahub/hbcd-docs/docs/instruments/bcgi/maps-tl.md

 <tr><td><b>Child Specific</b></td>
 <td>Yes</td></tr>
 <tr><td><b>Respondent</b></td>
-<td>Primary caregiver</td></tr>
+<td>Primary caregiver on Child</td></tr>
 <tr><td><b>Administration</b></td>
 <td style="word-wrap: break-word; white-space: normal;">Self-administered remotely</td></tr>
 <tr><td><b>Visits</b></td>
-<td>V03</td></tr>
+<td style="word-wrap: break-word; white-space: normal;">V03 [<strong>Infancy</strong>]; VX, VX, etc [<strong>Toddlerhood and Preschool</strong>]</td></tr>
 <tr><td><b>Completion Time</b></td>
 <td>5 min</td></tr>
 <tr><td><b>Quality Control</b></td>
-<td style="word-wrap: break-word; white-space: normal;">QC procedures involved examination of missingness (by counting the number of items answered for each participant) and age to ensure that it falls within the expected range of 3-9 months.
+<td style="word-wrap: break-word; white-space: normal;">QC procedures involved examination of missingness (by counting the number of items answered for each participant) and age to ensure that it falls within the expected range (3-9 months for Infant version; XX for Toddlerhood and Preschool version).
 Summary statistics and visualizations were generated to review item-level frequencies, age, and scores (calculated with application of prorated scoring to account for missing data).
 Finally, Cronbach's Alpha was calculated to assess reliability.</td></tr>
 </tbody>
 </table>

 ## Instrument Details

-Multidimensional Assessment Profiles- Temper Loss scale (MAPS-TL) is a well-validated survey assessing irritability that serves as a tool for characterizing the developmental expression of early mental health risk.
+The **Multidimensional Assessment Profiles- Temper Loss scale (MAPS-TL)** is a well-validated survey assessing irritability that serves as a tool for characterizing the developmental expression of early mental health risk.
 MAPS-TL measures a range of behaviors that encompass dysregulation, responsiveness to environmental input, and context.
 Questions inquire about the behaviors of the focal child over the past month.
 Irritability has been identified as an early dimensional marker of lifespan mental health risk.
 MAPS-TL aims to delineate the typical-to-atypical spectrum of irritability in early childhood and identify those young children at high probability of subsequent adaptational problems based on problems with dysregulation.

 <div id="hbcd-mod" class="table-banner" onclick="toggleCollapse(this)">
   <span class="text-with-link">